 However, the dawn of mobile technology has seen a proliferation of apps and there are now dating apps that cater specifically for women who are attracted to other women.
 Whether you’re newly single, just dipping your toes into the dating waters or looking for fun, there’s an app out there with your name on it.

-Using apps to find other lesbians is convenient and takes the guesswork out of finding a partner.
-If you want to know more about what to expect from lesbian dating sites and apps, read on.
+Using bisexual dating apps to find other lesbians is convenient and takes the guesswork out of finding a partner.
+If you want to know more about what to expect from free lesbian dating sites and apps, read on.

 Table of Contents